English Civil War: Recall of the English Parliament

-Charles needed to suppress the rebellion in Scotland, but had insufficient funds to do so.
+Charles needed to suppress the rebellion in Scotland but had insufficient funds to do so.
 He needed to seek money from a newly elected English Parliament in 1640.
 Its majority faction, led by John Pym, used this appeal for money as a chance to discuss grievances against the Crown and oppose the idea of an English invasion of Scotland.
-Charles took exception to this lèse-majesté (offense against the ruler) and, after negotiations went nowhere, dissolved the Parliament after only a few weeks; hence its name, "the Short Parliament".
+Charles took exception to this lèse-majesté (offence against the ruler) and, after negotiations went nowhere, dissolved the Parliament after only a few weeks; hence its name, "the Short Parliament".

 Without Parliament's support, Charles attacked Scotland again, breaking the truce at Berwick, and suffered comprehensive defeat.
 The Scots went on to invade England, occupying Northumberland and Durham.
 Meanwhile, another of Charles's chief advisers, Thomas Wentworth, 1st Viscount Wentworth, had risen to the role of Lord Deputy of Ireland in 1632, and brought in much-needed revenue for Charles by persuading the Irish Catholic gentry to pay new taxes in return for promised religious concessions.

 In 1639, Charles had recalled Wentworth to England and in 1640 made him Earl of Strafford, attempting to have him achieve similar results in Scotland.
 This time he proved less successful and the English forces fled the field at their second encounter with the Scots in 1640.
 Almost the whole of Northern England was occupied and Charles forced to pay £850 per day to keep the Scots from advancing.
 Had he not done so they would have pillaged and burnt the cities and towns of Northern England.

 All this put Charles in a desperate financial state.
 As King of Scots, he had to find money to pay the Scottish army in England; as King of England, he had to find money to pay and equip an English army to defend England.
 His means of raising English revenue without an English Parliament fell critically short of achieving this.
 Against this backdrop, and according to advice from the Magnum Concilium (the House of Lords, but without the Commons, so not a Parliament), Charles finally bowed to pressure and summoned another English Parliament in November 1640.